bazelbuild/bazel/site/roadmap.md

     infrastructure
 *   Support for referencing transitive sources via Maven
 *   Support for prefetching and caching remote dependencies
-*   Support for building and testing Android apps
+*   Support for building Android apps
 *   Support for testing iOS apps
 *   Support for building and deploying Docker images